2025 Thai political crisis: 4 September 2025

 A personal Bombardier Global 7500 owned by a former Prime Minister Thaksin Shinawatra deviated from the intended route toward Singapore.

 5 September 2025

+Rejected dissolution request

 Phumtham has revealed that the request for parliament dissolution was rejected.

+Thaksin

 Thaksin's personal jet landed in Dubai.
 He claimed to be headed there for medical purposes after his original destination in Singapore denied entry.
 He also said that he would return to Thailand no later than September 8 to be present at his court hearing on September 9.

+Anutin elected prime minister

 As the parliament prepared to vote on the 32nd prime minister, a Pheu Thai member revealed that he had filed a report to the constitutional court against Anutin over allegations of his party's involvement in the Senate election scandal.
 Following a parliamentary vote, Anutin was elected prime minister with a total of 311 votes, while the Pheu Thai nominee, Chaikasem Nitisiri, received 152 votes.